the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 // output: Robin Wieruch
 ~~~~~~~~

-While you have to add an extra line each time you want to access an object property in JavaScript ES5, you can do it in one line in JavaScript ES6.
-A best practice for readability is to use multilines when you destructure an object into multiple properties.
+While we add an extra line each time we access an object property in JavaScript ES5, it takes just one line in JavaScript ES6.
+For readability, use multilines when you destructure an object into multiple properties.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~